Ion-exchange resin: Water purification

-Water of highest purity is required for electronics, scientific experiments, production of superconductors, and nuclear industry, among others.
+Water of highest purity is required for many uses ranging from electronics to scientific experiments, as well as the production of superconductors, and within the nuclear industry, among others.
 Such water is produced using ion-exchange processes or combinations of membrane and ion-exchange methods.
+This method can prove to be expensive as the secondary waste handling cost can run on average USD 0.10–0.20 per cubic meter.

 Ion exchange in metal separation

 Ion-exchange processes are used to separate and purify metals, including separating uranium from plutonium and other actinides, including thorium; and lanthanum, neodymium, ytterbium, samarium, lutetium, from each other and the other lanthanides.
 There are two series of rare-earth metals, the lanthanides and the actinides.
 Members of each family have very similar chemical and physical properties.
 Ion exchange was for many years the only practical way to separate the rare earths in large quantities.
 This application was developed in the 1940s by Frank Spedding.
 Subsequently, solvent extraction has mostly supplanted use of ion-exchange resins except for the highest-purity products.

 A very important case is the PUREX process (plutonium-uranium extraction process), which is used to separate the plutonium and the uranium from the spent fuel products from a nuclear reactor, and to be able to dispose of the waste products.
 Then, the plutonium and uranium are available for making nuclear-energy materials, such as new reactor fuel and nuclear weapons.